mcecode/eslint-config-mcecode/README.md

 - [`default-case`](https://eslint.org/docs/rules/default-case)
 - [`no-fallthrough`](https://eslint.org/docs/rules/no-fallthrough)

-Below are examples of how to suppress their warnings using meaningful comments:
+Below are examples of how to suppress their warnings using meaningful comments.

-Instead of disabling `no-empty` or `no-empty-function`, you can explain why they are empty.
+Instead of disabling `no-empty` or `no-empty-function`, you can explain why they are empty:

 ```js
 try {